 To prevent that from happening, you’ll need to edit one of your WordPress core files, called wp-db.php.
 You can find this file within your WordPress root folder, by opening up the wp-includes directory:

-For accessing these files, we recommend that you use a client such as FileZilla and connect via SFTP.
+For accessing these files, we recommend that you use an FTP client such as FileZilla and connect via SFTP.
 Once you’ve connected to your site, locate wp-db.php, and right-click on it to open the file using your default local text editor.